by Scott Mehl © Unofficial Royalty 2014

 Prince George was christened on January 26, 1903, in the Private Chapel at Windsor Castle.
 His godparents were:

-In August 1934, Buckingham Palace announced the engagement of Prince George to his second cousin, Princess Marina of Greece (both are great-grandchildren of King Christian IX of Denmark).
-They married at Westminster Abbey on November 29, 1934, followed by a Greek Orthodox service held in the Private Chapel at Buckingham Palace.
+In August 1934, Buckingham Palace announced the engagement of Prince George to his second cousin, Princess Marina of Greece (both were great-grandchildren of King Christian IX of Denmark).
+They married at Westminster Abbey on November 29, 1934, followed by a Greek Orthodox service in the Private Chapel at Buckingham Palace.
 This would be the last time a foreign princess married into the British Royal Family.
-The month prior to the wedding, Prince George was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.
+The month before the wedding, Prince George was created Duke of Kent, Earl of St Andrews, and Baron Downpatrick.

 The couple had three children: